ISAE 3402 Workbook

 How long does it take to set up?

 10–15 minutes to input your service organization's name, audit period, and engagement type across the tabs.
-The example rows and judgment prompts are already populated — you're adapting a working file, not filling a blank one.
+The example rows and judgment prompts are already populated.
+You're adapting a working file, not filling a blank one.

 Is this up to date with current standards?